Najaf Shah: International matches and tours

-Najaf's international career started through ICC Under-17 Asia cup, it was played in Pakistan during 2000/2001 cricket season then he played for Pakistan U-19 and Pakistan A for few years.

-In 2007, he was selected for Pakistan cricket Academy team to tour Bangladesh for tri series tournament involving Bangladesh and Sri Lanka teams.
-This tour was helped him to make a strong case for national selectors he took 9 wicket in 4 One day matches in the tri series most by any bowler and then 16 wickets in two four day matches against Bangla Dash again most by any bowler and Pakistan Academy team won both matches team.
+Najaf's international career started through ICC Under-17 Asia Cup, held in Pakistan during the 2000/2001 cricket season.
+He played for Pakistan U-19 and Pakistan A for a few years.
+In 2007, he was selected for Pakistan Cricket Academy team to tour Bangladesh for a tri-series tournament involving Bangladesh and Sri Lanka.
+The tour helped him make a strong case for national selectors as he took 9 wicket in 4 one-day matches in the tri series most by any bowler and then 16 wickets in two four day matches against Bangla Dash again most by any bowler and Pakistan Academy team won both matches team.